Essay Three in our Series A History of the Hero's Journey

 What Aristotle is watching, primarily, is Athenian tragedy: the plays of Sophocles, Euripides, and Aeschylus, performed at the festival of Dionysus before audiences of thousands, in a civic context that modern readers may underestimate.
 Athenian tragedy was not a minority art form for the cultivated; it was a public event, underwritten by the city, participated in by citizens across social strata.
 When Aristotle theorizes about the effect of tragedy on an audience, he is theorizing about something that had demonstrably worked, repeatedly, at a considerable scale.
 His question is not whether good drama is possible but why this particular kind of drama, in this particular shape, does what it does.

 His answer begins with a deceptively simple claim: the primary element of tragedy is not character, not spectacle, not the music of the choral odes, and not even the language — it is plot (mythos), the arrangement of events.
-Character matters insofar as it drives action; a tragedy without character is conceivable (Aristotle thinks), but a tragedy without plot is not.
+Character matters insofar as it drives action; a tragedy without character is conceivable, Aristotle thinks, but a tragedy without plot is not.
 The soul of tragedy is the synthesis — the putting-together — of what happens.
 This is already a structural claim of the first importance.
 What makes a drama work is not who the characters are in themselves but what they do, in what sequence, under what necessities.
-Drama, Aristotle is saying, is fundamentally about the shape of action.

 To read the Poetics carefully is to watch a philosopher building a set of analytical tools in real time — naming things that existed before he named them, and in naming them, making them available for thought in a new way.
 Aristotle's vocabulary is not a taxonomy imposed from outside; it emerges from sustained attention to what the plays actually do.
 Each term is an answer to a question about dramatic mechanism, and each answer, followed far enough, opens onto something larger than dramatic technique.